TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/FeTable/Index.rst

    Description
          Include-script to be used for processing of incoming data to the table.
-The script is included from a function in the class tslib\_fetce
+The script is included from a function in the class tslib\_feTCE.

-         This is the really important option, because whether or not you are going to utilize the "cleaning"/"authorization" features of the properties above depend on how you write your script to process data and put it in the database.
+         This is a really important option, because whether or not you are going to utilize the "cleaning"/"authorization" features of the properties above depends on how you write your script to process data and put it in the database.

          A very good example is to look at "pi/guest\_submit.php", included in the extension "tt\_guest" (used for a guestbook feature)